Revisiting the Radio Lateral Distribution Function: An amplitude dependence on $X_{\rm max}$ and primary composition: Scaling of the electric field at ground level with distance and density

 On the top panels of Fig.~\ref{fig:Geo-Ask-emission}, we show estimates of the Geomagnetic and Askaryan emission as a function of zenith angle for our whole simulated dataset, at the Auger and GRAND sites.
 The most relevant difference between the sites is that the geomagnetic field at GRAND ($|\vec{B}|=56.4\,\mu\mathrm{T}$) is more than double that at Auger ($|\vec{B}|=24.0\,\mu\mathrm{T}$).
 Both panels show the same exact results, but are just normalized differently to highlight different characteristics of the field dependence on zenith angle.
 In the top left panel we normalized the emission by the Askaryan emission, while on the top right panel we show the same data, but normalized by the geomagnetic emission instead.
-On the top left panel of Fig.~\ref{fig:Geo-Ask-emission}, one can see that the Askaryan emission is approximately constant for all zenith angles.
-This suggests that the $1/R$ scaling is valid for the whole atmosphere.
+On the top left panel of Fig.~\ref{fig:Geo-Ask-emission}, one can see that the Askaryan emission exhibits a comparatively weak zenith dependence, showing a gradual decrease toward larger zenith angles, possibly reflecting geometrical and density effects associated with shower development at lower air densities.
+Nevertheless, this variation remains much smaller than the intrinsic zenith evolution of the geomagnetic component, most clearly visible in the Auger geomagnetic curve, and indicates that the $1/R$ scaling provides a good first-order description across the whole atmosphere.
 Also, one can see that the geomagnetic emission at GRAND, especially at low zenith angles, is much higher than that at Auger.
 At $\theta\sim55^\circ$, the Geomagnetic emission at Auger is only $\sim6.5$ times bigger than the Askaryan emission, while at GRAND it is $\sim15.5$ times bigger.
 This difference is consistent with the increase by a factor of $\sim2.3$ of the GRAND geomagnetic field, compared to the Auger one.
 As we increase the zenith angle, the shower develops in a more rarefied atmosphere, increasing the perpendicular current in Eq.~\ref{eq:ZHS} and the geomagnetic emission.
 In the same figure, one can clearly see that the geomagnetic emission increases with zenith both at Auger and GRAND.
 But it increases faster at Auger, reaching a similar emission to that of GRAND at $\sim85^\circ$, despite the much lower geomagnetic field\footnote{This may be relevant for experiments aiming to measure only very inclined showers.
 Traditionally, one of the most important factors when choosing a radio detector site is the geomagnetic field in the region, as in general a high geomagnetic field tends to increase the radio emission significantly.
 But in the case of high zenith angles, the geomagnetic field has only a small net impact on the measured field amplitudes, due to the higher loss of coherence related to higher geomagnetic fields.
 This can be seen on the top left panel of Fig.~\ref{fig:Geo-Ask-emission}.
 So, choosing a site with a low geomagnetic field becomes an option for experiments focusing on almost horizontal showers.}.
 On the top right panel of Fig.~\ref{fig:Geo-Ask-emission}, normalized by the geomagnetic emission, one can see that the geomagnetic emission over the whole zenith range increases by a factor of $\sim3.75$ at Auger, compared to the factor of only $\sim1.75$ at GRAND.
 The stronger geomagnetic field at GRAND increases the loss of coherence, which in turn slows the increase of the geomagnetic emission with zenith.
 We discuss this loss of coherence, and its relation to the geomagnetic field, in section~\ref{sec:lossofcoherence}.